Nkawu/makerbot_replicator_1_info/README.md

 * [REPLACING YOUR MK8 NOZZLE](https://web.archive.org/web/20121205043439/http://www.makerbot.com/support/replicator/troubleshooting/nozzle-swap/)

-> Use 0.4mm MK8 nozzles.
+Use 0.4mm MK8 nozzles.
 Never try to replace a nozzle cold!
 Always do a preheat and remove the nozzle hot.
 Trying to remove it cold is a guaranteed way to shear one off!
+{:.ui.small.warning.message}

 The nozzles on dual-extruder Replicators are adjusted at our factory to be within 0.3 mm of each other's heights, but if you want to fine-tune them, click [here](https://web.archive.org/web/20121201020214/http://www.makerbot.com/support/replicator/troubleshooting/support/replicator/troubleshooting/nozzle-shim) to learn how to use a Kapton tape shim to raise one side of the Stepstruder.